layinka/agent-x/README.md

 Imagine an AI agent is like "Yearn Finance Dapp" but can chat with you, learn from your risk preferences, DeFi announcements, public discussions and maximize your DEFI yeilds for you across top yeild opportunities, while you're sleeping or driving.

-## DEFI Yield Challenges That We Are Addressing
+## DEFI Challenges That We Are Addressing
 ### Evaluation Complexity
 - There are several protocols, pools and strategies.
 ### Risk Management